abhi-bar/microservice-ecart-auth/README.md

 ✅ Role-based access control (`ROLE_USER`, `ROLE_ADMIN`, `ROLE_SELLER`)
 ✅ Custom `OAuth2UserService` and `OAuth2SuccessHandler`
 ✅ CORS, CSRF protection, and stateless session setup
-✅ Custom refresh token logic out of the box for more robust in day to day uses ✅ React frontend with 3 login options:
+✅ Custom refresh token logic out of the box for more robust day-to-day uses ✅ Use of Kafka for event-based User details transfer in case of expernal services ✅ React frontend with 3 login options:
   🔹 Google
   🔹 GitHub